-Every active pedestrian crossing includes audible warning devices such as bells or alarms so people are warned of any approaching trains.
+Every active pedestrian crossing includes audible warning devices such as bells or alarms to alert and warn people of any approaching trains.

 Settings for the audible warning devices are determined on a location-by-location basis, to comply with legislative requirements.